powsybl/powsybl-open-rao/docs/input-data/crac/json.md

 - Phase tap changer tap position action: setting the tap of a PST in the network to a specific position.
 - Generator action: setting the active power of a generator in the network to a specific value.
 - Load action: setting the active power of a load in the network to a specific value.
-- Dangling line action: setting the active power of a [dangling line](inv:powsyblcore:*:*#dangling-line)) in the network to a specific value.
+- Boundary line action: setting the active power of a [boundary line](inv:powsyblcore:*:*#boundary-line) in the network to a specific value.
 - Shunt compensator position action: setting the number of sections of a shunt compensator to a specific value.
 - Switch pairs: opening a switch in the network and closing another (actually used to model [CSE bus-bar change remedial actions](cse.md#bus-bar-change)).
 - AC emulation deactivation action: deactivate AC emulation mode of an HVDC line (is automatically created if an HVDC range action using a HVDC line in AC emulation is imported)